aw-watson/Deduper-aw-watson/Part1/Deduplication Strategy.md

 The first two phases of this proposed process account for these cases to create an intermediate file with a more ideal ordering of alignment lines; the third phase processes this intermediate file into our final output.

 ### Phase 1: Adjusting Input
++ Open the input SAM file.
++ Open an intermediate output SAM file.
++ Read over each line of the input SAM file.
++ If the line starts with `@`, write it to the intermediate file.
++ Otherwise, we have an alignment line.
+  + Split the line by tabs and store it in a list.
+  + If the 0x4 bit of the `FLAG` field is set, continue on to the next line.
+We can't make any assumptions about unmapped reads, and we may as well check for them early.
+  + Append the value in the `POS` field to the `QNAME` field, separating it from the rest of that string with a colon.
+We're about to edit the POS field, so this step will let us store the original value to retrieve later.
+  + If the 0x10 bit of the `FLAG` field is unset:
+    + The read is not reverse complemented.
+    + Check for soft clipping by examining the `CIGAR` field.
+For these 'forward' reads, we want to see if there are any soft-clipped bases at the start of the `CIGAR` string.
+Regular expression: `^([0-9]+H)?([0-9]+)S`.
+    + Take the value in the `POS` field.
+Subtract the amount of soft-clipped bases at the start of the `CIGAR` field, if any, and store that value back in the `POS` field.
+    + Write the line to the intermediate file.
+    + Continue to the next line.
+  + Otherwise, if the 0x10 bit of the `FLAG` field is set:
+    + The read is being reverse complemented.
+    + Check for soft clipping by examining the `CIGAR` field.
+We actually still only need the amount of soft-clipped bases at the start of the `CIGAR` string.
+    + Take the value in the `POS` field.
+Subtract the amount of soft-clipped bases at the start of the `CIGAR` field.
+Add the length of the string in the `SEQ` field.
+Subtract 1.
+Store that value back in the `POS` field.
+    + Write the line to the intermediate file.
+    + Continue to the next line.
++ When there are no lines left to read in the input SAM file, close both files.
 ### Phase 2: Resorting
++ Run `samtools sort` on our intermediate file.
+Specify an output SAM file.
++ We haven't violated any formatting rules (just made the content temporarily inaccurate), so this should be possible.
+Potential PCR duplicates should now be next to each other.
 ### Phase 3: Filtering
 #### 3a: UMI Storage
++ Create a set to store UMIs.
++ Open the input list of UMIs.
++ Read each line of the file.
++ Add the contents of each line to the set.
++ Close the file with the list of UMIs.
 #### 3b: Writing Output
++ Create an empty list to store an alignment line.
++ Open the output from Phase 2.
++ Open a final output SAM file.
++ Read each line of the Phase 2 file.
++ If the line starts with `@`, write it to the final output SAM file.
++ Otherwise, we have an alignment line.
++ Split the line into a list by tabs.
++ If this is the first alignment line we see:
+  + Store it in the list we made earlier.
+  + Continue to the next line.
++ If this is not the first alignment line:
+  + If all of the following are true:
+    + This line and the stored line have the same UMI,
+    + This line and the stored line have the same value in the `POS` field,
+    + This line and the stored line have the same value in the `RNAME` field,
+    + The 0x10 bits in this line's `FLAG` and the stored line's `FLAG` are either both set or both unset,
+    + Do not store this line.
+Continue to the next line.
+  + If any of those conditions were not met:
+    + Replace the value in the stored line's `POS` field with the value we appended to the `QNAME`.
+    + Remove that value (and the colon we added) from the `QNAME` field of the stored line.
+    + Write the stored alignment line to our final output file.
+    + Replace the stored line with the current line.
+    + Continue to the next line.
++ If there are no more lines in the file:
+  + Replace the value in the stored line's `POS` field with the value we appended to the `QNAME`.
+  + Remove that value (and the colon we added) from the `QNAME` field of the stored line.
+  + Write the stored alignment line to our final output file.
++ Close all open files.
 #### 3c: Cleanup
++ Delete all intermediate files.

 ## Necessary Helper Functions